haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 (e.g. to use when fingerprinting a text file).

 The hash functions used (by default) were picked to make data structures fast.
-The actual functions used oftens surprise developers who have learned about hashing during their studies but haven't looked at which functions are actually used in practice.
+The actual functions used often surprise developers who have learned about hashing during their studies but haven't looked at which functions are actually used in practice.